PachiElCreador/Multi-Turtlebot-ROS2/README.md

 ## Project Description

 This repository contains the files necessary to configure and operate a multi-robot simulation using TurtleBot3 in ROS 2 Humble and Gazebo.
-The main objective is to implement a SLAM system for multiple robots in a simulated environment.
+The main objective is to implement a an escalable simulation of multiple robots and use of the cartographer SLAM in a simulated environment.
 The project includes:

 - Simulation of TurtleBot3 robots in a Gazebo world.
 - Configuration of multiple namespaces for each robot.